MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

-This condition is fulfilled when the `Object` is released by the user's controller.
+The Release Object condition is fulfilled when the `Object` is released by the user's controller.
 If the user is not already holding the specified object in hand while this condition is active, it is fulfilled immediately.

 ### Configuration